Signs And Symptoms Of Addiction

 - Unexplained weight loss or gain;

-- Smell of alcohol or drugs on breath, body or clothes;
+- The smell of alcohol or drugs on breath, body or clothes;

 - Extreme hyperactivity;